CubiCasa/cubicasa-android-sdk-example-project/README.md

 which can be used to review the scan and to see any warnings that were shown during the scan, as well as any room labels that were added.

-## Updating to CubiCapture 2.6.3
+## Updating to CubiCapture 2.7.0

-- Update your app to use the CubiCapture 2.6.3 library module
+- Update your app to use the CubiCapture 2.7.0 library module
 - Update the new app level `build.gradle` dependencies (see [Implementation](#headimplementation) below)

+**Note!
+If you've previously implemented version 2.6.3 you've probably done the next steps already:**
 - If you want property type written to the scan data (see variable `propertyType` from [Implementation](#headimplementation) below)